-I have recently been give access to a selection of small Urns by William Morris.
+I have recently been give access to a selection of small Urns by glass artist William Morris.
 These pieces have been traveling in a museum show and have never been offered for sale.
 Please let me know if you would like more information!

 Lino Tagliapietra in Santa Fe!